Squamous cell carcinoma in cats: Comprehensive guide

 Early detection is crucial

-The symptoms of squamous cell carcinoma can often be non-specific and therefore difficult to diagnose.
-However, early detection is crucial to achieve the best treatment results.
+The symptoms of squamous cell carcinoma can often be nonspecific and therefore difficult to diagnose.
+However, early detection is crucial to achieving the best treatment outcomes.

 Signs of squamous cell carcinoma

-Typical signs are black edges on the ears or nose, which can turn into bloody crusts.
-If you have bad breath, excessive salivation or noticeable changes in your mouth, you should consult veterinarian
+Typical signs include black marks on the ears or nose, which can develop into bloody crusts.
+Bad breath, excessive salivation, or noticeable changes in the oral cavity should be investigated immediately.
+Veterinarian be consulted.

-Diagnosis is usually made by taking a biopsy of the affected area and then examining the tissue under a microscope.
+The diagnosis is usually made by a biopsy of the affected area and subsequent microscopic examination of the tissue.

 Squamous cell carcinoma of the ear in cats